-We at Eastern know that every one of you – the more than 1,200 students who are graduating today – will be successful and will make a difference in your community.
+We at Eastern know that every one of you will be successful and will make a difference in your community.
 Your faculty, staff and I are exceptionally proud of you.

-You will now join the ranks of our more than 168,000 alumni around the world who are known for their strong academic accomplishments, practical experience and community engagement.
+You will now join the ranks of our more than 180,000 alumni around the world who are known for their strong academic accomplishments, practical experience, and community engagement.
 They will welcome you with open arms and opportunities.